Costa Rica Digital Nomad Visa Guide (2024)

 If you do opt for traveling around in a taxi, here are a few tips:

 • Although taxi drivers will gladly accept dollars (unlike bus drivers), it’s important to pay with small bills.
-Taxi drivers usually don’t have enough to break anything larger than a $20 bill.
+Taxi drivers usually won’t be able to break anything larger than a $20 bill.

 Expense #4: Groceries